publishers panel at Aspen Summer Words

 And now, the notes...

 CeCe mentions she pulls clients right out of the slush pile, which gives me tremendous joy and reminds me how I find the best home goods sitting next to the commercial dumpsters in Snowmass.
-I bet Cece would have a field day in Aspen's consignment stores.
+I bet Cece would unearth gems in Aspen Thrift.

 Ashley says within a pitch email there is typically the pitch and then the first 10 pages of a piece, and she’s looking at the pitch to determine what the author thinks the work is about.
 Timing is everything in publishing.